setrawmetatable/Roblox-Advanced-Anticheat/README.md

 Hello.

+Since hyperion has been living up to it's purpose and all executors are now confirmed detected, and with the really low chances of a synapse x type executor.

+I have decided to opensource my anticheat I have used in my games.

+Because hyperion will be doing it's job and my anticheat is not worth gatekeeping anymore.

 I would like to introduce to you....

 SQUEEKHUB ANTICHEAT!! or anti-executor and anti-coregui... but let's just call it an anticheat.
 Cause it is one.